patrick96/polybar/doc/README.md

 only generate the html documentation or the man pages respectively.

 The HTML documentation is in `doc/html/index.html` in your build directory and the man pages are in `doc/man`.

+The sphinx theme used for the HTML documentation can be changed with the `SPHINX_THEME` environment variable.
+It defaults to `alabaster` but can be set to `sphinx_rtd_theme` if you want to preview how the documentation looks on rtd.